networknt/light-doc/content/en/service/proxy/_index.md

 * [Consul](https://github.com/hashicorp/consul) or [Zookeeper](http://zookeeper.apache.org/) for service registry
 * [Kubernetes](https://kubernetes.io/) for container orchestration

 Currently, we only support Java language; however, we are planning to support Nodejs, Rust, and Go in the future if there are enough customer's demands.
-For some of our customers, they have some existing RESTful APIs that built on top of other Java frameworks or other languages.
-We have frequently been asked on how to interact with these services to/from light services and how to enable security, metrics, logging, tracing, discovery, validation, sanitization, etc. on the existing services.
+Some of our customers have some existing RESTful APIs built on top of other Java frameworks or other languages.
+We have frequently been asked how to interact with these services to/from light services and enable security, metrics, logging, tracing, discovery, validation, sanitization, etc. on the existing services.

 Our answer is to deploy a reverse proxy built on top of the light-4j framework that wraps the existing service.